-Our support for the industry and the hardworking women and men that make a living in it was highlighted by our ability to secure \$320 million in federal funding for the Offshore Oil and Gas Industry Recovery Fund.
-That funding has proven invaluable at a very difficult time in the industry.
-Investments have supported the Terra Nova Project -

-S. COADY: - as well as West White Rose, Hibernia, and the supply and service communities - including developments in innovation and technology.
+Our support for the industry, and the hard-working women and men that make their living in it, was highlighted by our ability to secure \$320 million in federal funding for the Offshore Oil and Gas Industry Recovery Fund.
+That funding has proven valuable at a difficult time for the industry.
+Investments have supported the Terra Nova Project, as well as West White Rose, Hibernia, and the supply and service communities - including developments in innovation and technology.

-The \$6 million Innovation and Business Development Fund continues to support the supply and service industry.
+The \$6 million Innovation and Business Development Fund continues to support supply and service companies.